vaishakhsnair/useless_screensaver/README.md

 Return to Normal: Finally, if the application detects a face while the screen saver is active, it seamlessly transitions back to the normal state with the message: "Eyes on me?
 NO CORNERS FOR YOU!" showcasing the interactive design.

 # Additional Demos
-clink this link to open a [demo](https://useless-screensaver.pages.dev/ ).
+click this link to open a [demo](https://useless-screensaver.pages.dev/ ).

 ## Team Contributions
 - Muhammed Faiz: Designing and documentation.